palettechain/PRC/PRC20.md

 #### Methods

 ##### name
-Returns the name of the token - e.g. "MyToken".
+Returns the name of the token - e.g. "Palette Token".

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.